UPDATE 2-UK Stocks-Factors to watch on July 10

 (Adds company news item)

-July 10 Britain's FTSE 100 index is seen opening 36 points higher on Monday, according to financial bookmakers, with futures up 0.5 percent ahead of the cash market open.
+July 10 (Reuters) - Britain's FTSE 100 index is seen opening 36 points higher on Monday, according to financial bookmakers, with futures up 0.5 percent ahead of the cash market open.

 * TALKTALK: TalkTalk Telecom said on Monday that Chief Financial Officer Iain Torrens intends to step down from the board later this year and will be succeeded by Kate Ferry, the current director of investor relations and corporate affairs at Dixons Carphone.